pryv/dev-site/source/customer-resources/register-migration.md

 ## Transfer user data

 User data migration has a down time which we'll call *cold* migration.
-To limit its duration, we transfer the bulk of the data from *source* to *dest* prior to the *cold* migration using `rsync`.
-The *cold* migration consists of syncing the most recent data changes.
 After this, services will be started on *dest* and the `nginx` process on *source* will proxy calls while DNS entries are updated.

 1- Create an SSH key pair using: